casetext/chai-fireproof/README.md

 chai-fireproof
 ==============

-Chai assertions for Fireproof promises.
+Chai assertions and helpers for Firebase and Fireproof.

 ## Usage